 - Possibly the Trope Maker is H. G. Wells' "The Man Who Could Work Miracles" (1898), adapted into a film of the same name in 1936.

 - Another wager with godlike entities: Rachel of the Animorphs was given the chance to become the ultimate fighting machine by Crayak.
-However such things are not much fun for a Blood Knight and it leaves only the satisfaction of sadistically snuffing out your enemies which is a road she doesn't feel comfortably going down when Crayak starting saying she is Not So Different.
+However such things are not much fun for a Blood Knight and it leaves only the satisfaction of sadistically snuffing out your enemies which is a road she doesn't feel comfortably going down when Crayak starts saying she isn't so different.
 It doesn't help that she would have to kill her cousin in exchange for getting the powers.

 - Joshua Culvert is given this in the The Night's Dawn Trilogy.